Luis Arraez Player Props: Marlins vs. Pirates

 Luis Arraez At The Plate

-- Among qualifying hitters in baseball, his batting average ranks first, his on-base percentage ranks first, and he is 35th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 33rd in the league in slugging.

-- Arraez will look to extend his six-game hitting streak.
-He's batting .476 during his last outings.
+- Arraez is batting .571 during his last outings and is on a seven-game hitting streak.

-- He has hit a long ball in two of 70 games played this year, and in 0.7% of his plate appearances.
+- In 71 games played this season, he has hit a homer in only two of them.

-- In 32.9% of his games this year, Arraez has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in two contests.
+- Arraez has had an RBI in 23 games this year (32.4%), including eight multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.